Ada86Balogh/cubebloc/README.md

 #### Redis

-Redis is binded to the 0.0.0.0 address and it's port forwarded to 63790.
+Redis is bound to the 0.0.0.0 address and its port is forwarded to 63790.
-It is not protected by password.
-If you would like to change it edit the config file.
+It is not protected by a password.
+If you would like to change it, edit the config file.

 #### Host file

-And do not forget to add your "domain" to your host file:
+Do not forget to add your "domain" to your host file:

   * Linux: /etc/hosts
   * Windows: /Windows/System32/etc/drivers/host